Inside the Sagsai Golden Eagle Festival in Mongolia

 The earlier timing also allows travelers to combine the festival with Gobi Desert journeys while many seasonal camps and tourism facilities across southern Mongolia are still operating before winter closures begin in October.

-The Sagsai Golden Eagle Festival is held annually on September 17–18 in western Mongolia.
+The Sagsai Golden Eagle Festival takes place annually on September 17–18 near Sagsai soum in Bayan-Ulgii Province.

-Because accommodations, domestic flights, and local family stays in the Altai region are limited during the festival period, early planning is strongly recommended.
+Because accommodations, domestic flights, and local family stays are limited during the festival period, early planning is recommended.

 .jpg)